korylprince/BISDDocs/monitor/index.rst

 Network Monitoring
 ==================

-Here lies the software we use to monitor our network.
+Here lies some of the software we use to monitor our network.

 .. toctree::
     :maxdepth: 1